davidrobles/davidrobles.github.io/_posts/2014-06-05-estimating-pi-using-monte-carlo-simulation.md

 <script src="http://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML">
 </script>

-Monte Carlo simulations are a broad class of computational algorithms that rely on repeated random sampling to obtain numerical results; typically one runs simulations many times over in order to obtain the distribution of an unknown probabilistic entity.
-One of the most popular examples of Monte Carlo simulations is estimating the value of \\( \pi \\).
-So how can we do that?
+Monte Carlo simulations are a class of computational algorithms that rely on repeated random sampling to approximate the optimal solution.
+They have a wide variety of applications, from problems too complex to solve analytically, to problems in which domain knowledge is either limited or hard to represent and formalize.

+### Applications

+Fill.

+### Solving Pi

+Let's consider the problem of estimating Pi by using Monte Carlo simulations.

+### Steps

+This Demonstration approximates using the Monte Carlo method:

+1. Generate \\(N\\) pairs of random numbers drawn from the interval
+   \\([-1, 1]\\).
+2. Determine the number of pari

+1. Randomly select points in a square with an inscribed circle.
+2. Multiply the number of points inside the circle by four.
+3. Divide by the total number of points in the square.

+### Demo

+Fill.

+### Programming language

+---

 We generate random points and verify if they are inside or outside